Maintain F-1 status

-Step 4: Turn in the completed Program Extension form, copy of your academic plan/degree audit, and, in the case of a medical reason, the documentation from your doctor to ISAP to have your request processed.
+Step 4: Turn in the completed Program Extension form, copy of your academic plan or degree audit, and, in the case of a medical reason the documentation from your doctor, to ISAP to have your request processed.
 If it is approved, you will be given a new I-20 with the updated program end date.

-Federal immigration regulations require F-1 students to be enrolled full time every semester, with only precise exceptions when the ISAP Office may authorize a reduced course load.
+Federal immigration regulations require F-1 students to be enrolled full time every semester, with only very specific reasons the ISAP Office may authorize a reduced course load.

 All students must be approved for a RCL before they drop, withdraw, or stop attending courses.
 Doing any of these things without first obtaining approval from ISAP may put you in violation of your F-1 status.